danieldjordan/te-webhook-mailer/README.md

 SMTP_USER | username for SMTP Authentication
 SMTP_PASSWORD | password for SMTP Authentication
-USE_GMAIL | true if using gmail, if this is true the variables below are not needed
+USE_GMAIL | true if using gmail, if this is true the variables below are not needed INCLUDE_TEST_BODY | true to include test name in body of email

 Config Vars if not using USE_GMAIL | Description
 ------------ | -------------